elomarii/CTF_4_DAY/THM/Agent_Sudo.md

 ```

 After some time we get the password `alien`.
 Note that `john` used a default wordlist and that we can specify our own wordlist using `-wordlist:FILE`.
-Inside the arhive, we find the following file `To_agentR.txt`:
+Inside the archive, we find the following file `To_agentR.txt`:

 > Agent C,
 >